What is a carbon footprint?

 Your footprint depends a lot on where you live and how you live.

-The global average carbon footprint is around 5 tons per person per year.
-The global goal is under 2 tons to limit the global warming as planned.
+The global average carbon footprint is around 5 metric tons of CO₂ per person per year, though estimates vary by methodology.

 Average annual footprints around the world: